MONICA HUERTA

 Project Archive

-An experimental symposium bringing historians, economists, poets, and critics together at Princeton University, co-organized with world historian C. N. Biltoft.
+An experimental symposium bringing historians, economists, poets, and critics to think together about what the study of poetics, broadly construed, contributes to our evolving understandings of modern market societies at Princeton University.
+Co-organized with world historian C. N. Biltoft.
 November 2019.

 SPIRIT PICTURES